University of Greifswald: Central governance

 The Rectorate, consisting of the rector, three pro-rectors, and the registrar, represents the university as a whole, sets the main guidelines development, distributes the finances, opens and closes study programmes, and appoints professors.
 The registrar is the head of the university administration, and manages the university's budget.
 The rector is elected by the Senate for a four-year term, the registrar for an eight-year term, and the three pro-rectors are elected to serve for two years.

 The Senate is the second governing institution of the university.
 The Senate elects the Rectorate, and is itself elected by the members of the university, i.e. by students and members of staff.
 Senators serve for two years, student senators for one year.
 The Senate consists of academic staff members (divided into professors and non-professors), students, and non-academic staff members (librarians, administration officials, etc.).

 Moreover, there is a University Council (Universitätsrat), consisting of six prominent members of the public who are elected by the Senate to advise the university in various ways.

-The old campus with its many ivy-covered historic buildings was mostly built during the Swedish and Prussian era, and the newly built Physics Dept is an example of the growing new science campus.
-As more and more departments and clinics of the medical faculty and the faculty of natural sciences and mathematics move to new science campus, many of the skillfully built historic buildings in the city centre are renovated and prepared for use by the other faculties.
-The construction and renovation activities are scheduled to be completed by 2014.
+The old campus with its many historic buildings was mostly built during the Swedish and Prussian era, and the newly built Physics Dept is an example of the growing new science campus.

 The Student's Union (AStA) and the Student Parliament (StuPa) represent the interests of the students.